-Learn some SEO writing best practices like putting your keyword and complementary words throughout the article in a natural way.
+Learn some SEO writing best practices like putting your keyword and complimentary words throughout the article in a natural way.
 Put the keyword in your title and at least one heading.
 You’ll also create an alternate title and description for your article.
 These will appear in the search results.
 Make them clickable and compelling.

 Use your keyword there as well.

 5. Address Common Challenges

 You know very well what people go through when they are selling or buying a house.
 You know what problems they encounter since you obviously helped a lot of them in the past.
 So, start from there.
 Use your blog to provide solutions to buyer’s and seller’s most common problems when it comes to real estate.